izaktumz-zz/Digital-Encryption-/readme.md

 # DigitalEncryption
-A .Net lightweight library for encryption and decryption of data i.e. passwords
+A .Net lightweight library for encryption and decryption of data

 # Usage
 -------